 Music festival fans use social media more than the average American.
 To capitalize on their activity, your festival hashtag should be present from the first event announcement to the final performer.
-Here’s an example from this year’s Country Fest:
+Posting on social media for events isn’t difficult, here’s an example from this year’s Boots and Hearts #Boots2019

-Festival advocates and attendees will create conversation and build community around the hashtag – and ultimately your event.
+Festival advocates and attendees will create conversation and build a community around the hashtag – and ultimately your event.
 Make sure your sponsors, supporters, local organizations, and partners are using the hashtag, too.
-This will increase organic interactions and help you track the conversation around your event everywhere on social media.
+This will increase organic interactions and help you track the conversation around your event on all social media platforms.

 Hit ‘Em with That Free Stuff